 Oriental poppies (Papaver orientale) are easy to grow in the North.
-Click the picture for a full article explaining what they are and how to grow them.
+In addition to the common orange-colored kind, cultivars include:

-While people typically grow Oriental poppies for... their magnificent blooms, their feathery foliage is also attractive.
+While people typically grow Oriental poppies... for their magnificent blooms, their feathery foliage is also attractive.
 The leaves disappear in summer as the plant goes dormant, but then a new set of basal leaves emerges in the fall.
-These leaves will overwinter, affording your landscape a bit of winter interest (in areas that receive only light snowfall).
+These leaves will overwinter, affording winter interest (in areas that receive only light snowfall).

-Those of us who garden in cold climates are frequently envious of our compatriots who garden where winters wreak less havoc.
-The latter can grow all sorts of wonderful plants that we cannot.
+Those who garden in cold climates are frequently envious of their compatriots who garden where winters are milder since the latter can grow plants that can't survive in the North.
 However, the tables are turned when it comes to Oriental poppies.
-They are generally too hard to grow in climates warmer than the northerly parts of planting zone 7.
+They're generally too hard to grow in climates warmer than the northerly parts of zone 7.

-These poppy plants are native to the Himalaya Mountains.
-They require constant moisture (but detest having wet feet), as well as moderate temperatures in both summer and... winter (not too hot, not too cold).
-That is why they are considered hard to grow.
-In this sense, they are "Goldilocks" plants, a term I have also used to describe golden chain trees.
-But of the two, these beautiful blue poppies are harder to grow.
+They require constant moisture (but detest having wet feet), as well as moderate temperatures in both summer and winter (not too hot, not too cold).
+That's why they're considered hard to grow.

-Beth Chatto, gardening in East Anglia (a relatively dry region for Great Britain), gave up on growing Meconopsis grandis and similar species, observing that they "come from woods and shrubby places in the Himalayas, shrouded in mist, high up on the cloud layers" (, p.9).
+Beth Chatto, gardening in East Anglia (a relatively dry region for Great Britain), gave up on growing Meconopsis grandis, observing that they "come from woods and shrubby places... in the Himalayas, shrouded in mist, high up on the cloud layers" (The Shade Garden, p.9).
 Unable to match such growing conditions, she wisely called it quits.